Skip to main content

 Each dynamic table can only be linked to one object.

-An object is reusable across different templates.
+An object is reusable across different contract types.

-Custom fields specific to the object
+Smart fields specific to the object

 They are the columns of the table, configured for the object.